 But I also know from my own journey that it’s not a straight line.
 This is a path that has fits and starts all along the way.
 So why would I judge somebody else who goes as far as they can?

-That’s what’s hard about our society.
+That’s what’s problematic about our society.
 We measure everything.
 We grade everything.
 We order everything.
 All that places intimidation on the learning process.
 Because the question always becomes, How am I doing?
 Did I pass?

 Another profound difference between connecting with your own inner teacher and being part of an external—I don’t know what the word is—let’s say group, is that all teachers start off by saying: Welcome my children.
-In effect saying, Enter the House of God.
+In effect, saying, Enter the House of God.
 Enter the All-That-Is.
 Come on the journey.
 And it’s said with love.
 And then you get in and some of those teachers slam the doors behind, and it’s fire and Brimstone, and you’re gonna burn in hell, and you can’t talk to God yourself.
 Who do you think you are?
-All these things that separate and punish and put down and evoke fear.
+All these things separate and punish and put down and evoke fear.
 All of these things have to do with scarcity and a zero-sum game.

 The inner teacher doesn’t/can’t participate in that because the inner teacher knows the truth.